pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

 #### PactFlow does not allow "open" schemas

-In most cases on the Internet you won’t see “closed” schemas because OpenAPIs primary use case is documentation and SDK generation where this doesn't really matter.
+In most cases on the Internet you won’t see “closed” schemas because OpenAPI's primary use case is documentation and SDK generation where this doesn't really matter.
 Closing the schema also prevents these important scenarios.

-If you consider what PactFlow's job is, however, it is to prevent a consumer expecting something that provider cannot support!
-If the consumer needs the property that is not present in the schema, we need to be able to detect this situation and prevent it.
+If you consider what PactFlow's job is, it is to prevent a consumer expecting something that provider cannot support!
+If the consumer needs a property not present in the schema, we need to be able to detect this situation and prevent it.

 Therefore, PactFlow must set `additionalProperties` to `false` on response bodies, otherwise we would provide false positives and a useless feature.